CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/1 - Plugins Batch 1/README.md

 ### Usage

 The Reviewer followed the instructions in the README to create an App Password for a Gmail account, and then successfully connected and imported data.
-Note: the path in the README for the credentials is erroneously listed as Instagram when it should be gmail.
+Note: the path in the README for the credentials is erroneously listed as Instagram when it should be gmail_importer.

+However, in attempting to run the steps again on another day, Reviewer was unable to reproduce the results and instead was met with an error message.
+See [here](https://github.com/hoopav/dxd_codereview/blob/ebff13a78375c4e730be9aaeed7fcb8fd7f879d2/Reviews/38%20-%20Memri%20Data%20Privacy%20DAO%20based%20on%20the%20MVPR/1%20-%20Plugins%20Batch%201/assets/gmail_error.MD).

+The Reviewer notes that Gmail recently had an update however, so the Reviewer suggests Pass with a note to review the api and see if there are any material changes and refactors that must be performed.

 ## Sentiment Plugin